-Also, do not try and use an internal search bar and expect people to simply use this to find pages on your site, rather than links.
+Also, do not try to use an internal search bar and expect people to simply use this to find pages on your site rather than links.

 Not only is this not the most user-friendly experience, but also bots do not know how to crawl through a search bar.